-They’d been happy enough when they’d thought that they were all guilty of the same, regardless of the actual crimes.
+They’d been happy enough when they’d thought that they were all guilty of something, regardless of the actual crimes.
 She’d been one of them.
 Maybe…they didn’t like how they might look in her eyes?

-Mei, like most people, assumed that all criminals were bad people.
+Mei, like most people, assumed that most criminals were bad people.
 After all, they’d done something horrible enough to hurt others and landed in prison for it.
-Good people didn’t go to prison.
+Good people didn’t usually go to prison.
 But if you were a criminal, how did you see yourself?
-No doubt there were some, like Tattoos, that either enjoyed being a villain, or didn’t see what they did as wrong and thus were incapable of seeing themselves as bad people.
+No doubt there were some, like Tattoos, that either enjoyed being a villain or didn’t see what they did as wrong and thus were incapable of seeing themselves as bad people.

-But that wasn’t likely the case for all people, was it?
+But that wasn’t likely the case for everyone, was it?
 Some people probably saw themselves as criminals under duress, as if they’d done something wrong but had been driven to it or had had no other choice.
-Or maybe they’d made a mistake they normally didn’t think they would have made, or screwed up in a moment of weakness or foolishness.
+Or maybe they’d made a mistake they normally didn’t think they would have made.
+Or they had screwed up in a moment of weakness or foolishness.
 In those cases, such people wouldn’t want to see themselves as bad people.
 They might see themselves as decent folk but flawed.
-Or, in some way, they believe that they were a victim, the same way Mei saw herself.
+Or, in some way, they might believe that they were a victim, the same way that Mei saw herself.
 Though they might not be being entirely honest with themselves.

-Or maybe it was as simple as a bunch of guys meeting a pretty girl for the first time and wanting to impress her and not have her see them as losers.
-Actually, being guys and girls didn’t really matter.
-Anytime we meet someone new we want to make a good impression and have them think well of us, right?
-Nobody wants to be stereotyped before they get a chance to show you who they really are.
+Or maybe it was as simple as meeting someone for the first time and wanting to impress them and not be seen as losers.
+We always want to make a good impression, right?
+Nobody wants to be stereotyped in a bad way before they get a chance to show you who they really are.

 Maybe what they wanted was respect.
-To be liked for the good parts that they saw in themselves, not the bad stuff that landed them in prison.
+To be liked for the good parts that they saw in themselves and not judged only for the bad stuff that had landed them in prison.

-Of course, she had no idea if any of this actually applied to Lancelot, Juan, Armand or Cheeto because she didn’t really know them.
-She was pretty sure Tattoos was just a rotten piece of shit though.
+Of course, she had no idea if any of this applied to Lance, Juan, Armand, or Cheeto because she didn’t really know them.
+She was pretty sure Tattoos was just a rotten piece of garbage though.

 Breathing deep, she considered her next move.
 Obviously, she hadn’t made a good impression.
-Part of that had been ignorance, perhaps.
+Part of that might have been her ignorance.
 But even from the beginning, she hadn’t been herself.
 She hadn’t been that crazy woman who’d fought off a rapist and blown up a ship, fearless in her rebellion.
-Or at least trying to act fearless.
+Or at least someone trying to act fearlessly.

-She wasn’t sure if those four were good people.
+She wasn’t sure if those four back there were good people.
 They were in prison.
 They could have committed horrible crimes.
 It wasn’t that hard to imagine big, muscular Juan beating someone to death in a rage.
-And she was pretty sure Cheeto was a small-time gangbanger who’d dealt drugs, maybe even knifed someone to get in here.
+And she was pretty sure Cheeto was a small-time gangbanger who’d dealt drugs and maybe even knifed someone to get in here.

 Still, they might have more to them, and if this was going to be her life, if she was going to have to rely on them and on people like that, then maybe she needed to be a bit more conscious about giving others a chance.
-Not just pretending that what they’ve done doesn’t matter, but acknowledging that people are complicated and that sometimes you have to take the good with the bad and see them as a whole person, not just the parts you didn’t like or agree with.
-Give them a chance to prove they can be who they want to be, that there is more good than bad in them.
+Not just pretending that what they’d done didn’t matter, but acknowledging that people are complicated and that sometimes you have to take the good with the bad and see them as a whole person, not just the parts you didn’t like or agree with.
+Give them a chance to prove that they can be who they want to be, that there is more good than bad in them.
 After all, none of us are perfect.

 Mei had never been a leader before.
-She’d never managed anyone in her job or anywhere else.
-She wasn’t entirely sure how to go about it, but if she took a moment to think about what was needed it would be…inspiration?
+She’d never managed anyone in her job nor anywhere else.
+She wasn’t entirely sure how to go about it.
 She pondered that.
-Yes, perhaps.
-She had to come up with an emotional appeal as much as an intellectual one.
+Perhaps she had to come up with an emotional appeal as much as an intellectual one.

-Of course, she didn’t want to manipulate them into anything bad for them.
+Of course, she didn’t want to manipulate them into doing anything bad for themselves.
 Maybe they had good reasons for going back to the colony.
 That thief she’d met earlier hadn’t had much time left on his sentence.
 Making things worse for himself wouldn’t have been worth it.
 So if any of the others had similar reasons for going back, that was understandable.
-Maybe life in the colony wasn’t actually as bad as she assumed it was either.
-Hadn’t Lancelot done well for himself?
+Maybe life in the colony wasn’t as bad as she’d assumed it was either.
+Hadn’t Lance done well for himself?

 But she still wanted to try to recruit them.
-If there was a shot at a better life, she wanted that, not just for herself but for them too.
+If there was a shot at a free life within these digital walls, she wanted that, not just for herself but also for them.
 Because they might be criminals, but she thought that she could see more than that in them.
 And she wanted to be the kind of person who could believe in others, even in those who were flawed.
 Because aren’t we all flawed in one way or another?

 She would go back.
 Today.
-And this time she’d take her weapons so that she could deal with Tattoos properly.
+And this time, she’d take her weapons so that she could deal with Tattoos properly.
 She wasn’t going to let that murderer hurt her ever again.
-Not without blowing his balls off first.

 Having decided, she felt good about it.
 There was just one thing.
 She looked down.